christinazavou/O-CNN/tensorflow/documentation/ocnn_architecture.md

 ##### Dataset:
 - ModelNet40 and ShapeNetCore55
-- to build the octree data structure with correct normal information, we first use the ray shooting algorithm to sample dense points with oriented normals from the shapes.
+- to build the octree data structure with correct normal information,
+    1. we first use the ray shooting algorithm (_**Virtual_Scanner**_) to sample dense points with oriented normals from the shapes.
 Specifically, we place 14 virtual cameras on the face centers of the truncated bounding cube of the object, uniformly shoot 16k parallel rays towards the object from each direction, calculate the intersections of the rays and the surface, and orient the normals of the surface points towards the camera.
 The points on the invisible part of the shapes are discarded.
-We then build an octree structure on the point cloud and compute the average normal vectors of the points inside the leaf octants. (_Virtual_Scanner_)
+    2. We then build an octree structure on the point cloud and compute the average normal vectors of the points inside the leaf octants.

 ###### object classification:
 - ModelNet40: 12,311 CAD models from 40 categories with multi-class labels